 When traders refer to overbought or oversold, they’re often referring to how an oscillator is performing on a chart.
 An oscillator tool helps you show if a specific currency pair is continuing to close near the top of the multi-period range or near the bottom of its multi-period range.

 A popular oscillator is the Relative Strength Index created by Welles Wilder.
-Mr. Wilder noted that one could likely trade just RSI and end up being profitable, but I will leave the ability to prove that to those who follow his analysis.
 The oscillators shown below the chart price and the line that makes up the RSI travels between zero and 100.
-Levels between 70 and 100 are seen as aggressively overbought markets whereas levels between 32 zero are seen as aggressively oversold markets.
+Levels between 70 and 100 are seen as aggressively overbought markets whereas levels below 30 are seen as aggressively oversold markets.

 As you can imagine, this flies in the face of trend following because it is asking you to sell on a bullish breakout and by on a bearish breakout.
 However, the sweet spot is when a clean downtrend has emerged in the market is overbought in such a way that rejoining the larger trend is, the higher probability play.
 Put another way, when trading this manner, you should be looking for extremes against the trend to join the trend whereas an uptrend has you focusing on oversold signals to buy in the direction of the larger trend and a downtrend has you focusing on overbought signals to sell in the direction of the larger trend.